The group aims to:

 - maintaining an active email list: lis-infoliteracy

-- organising the Librarians’ Information Literacy Annual Conference (LILAC)
+- organising LILAC: the Information Literacy Conference

 - publishing the Journal of Information Literacy (JIL)